Best place to find information and services that your council provides...

 To be eligible for a Test and Trace Support Payment, you must meet all the following requirements:

-In exceptional circumstances, you may be able to apply for a discretionary £500 payment if you satisfy points 1 to 4 of the above eligibility criteria but are not in receipt of a qualifying benefit and would suffer financial hardship due to not being able to work.
+In exceptional circumstances, you may be able to apply for a discretionary £500 payment if you satisfy points 1 to 4 of the above eligibility criteria, are a householder but are not in receipt of a qualifying benefit and would suffer financial hardship due to not being able to work.

-To apply for this payment, you should complete an online form and provide the following evidence in support of you claim:
+To apply for this payment, you should complete an online form and provide the following evidence in support of your claim:

 If you satisfy the above criteria and would like to apply for an NHS Test and Trace Support Payment, please complete the council's online application form.